Systematic biases in parameter estimation on LISA binaries. II. The effect of excluding higher harmonics for spin-aligned, high-mass binaries: Ordering of subdominant modes

 An important effect that is not captured in either Fig.~\ref{fig:mode_by_mode} or Fig.~\ref{fig:spin_dominance_condensed} is the impact of cross terms in the SNR.
 As explained in detail in Ref.~\cite{Pitte:2023ltw}, these cross terms contribute quite significantly (either positively or negatively) to the total signal, and are therefore also important to consider when investigating biases due to neglected modes.
 For instance, one can have a situation where $\rho^2_{21}$ is relatively small compared to the total squared SNR, but the cross term $\left(h_{22}|h_{21}\right)$ is quite sizable, leading to significant biases if the $(2,\,1)$ mode is excluded (see Fig.~3 of Ref.~\cite{Pitte:2023ltw}).
 In general, as discussed in Ref.~\cite{Pitte:2023ltw}, the cross terms can oscillate between positive and negative values as the signal evolves in time or frequency, due to the difference in the phases between different modes, particularly when $m \neq m'$.
 The net accumulated contribution to the signal depends on both intrinsic and extrinsic parameters and is therefore not trivial to predict.
 In Fig.~\ref{fig:spin_dominance_condensed_cross}, we plot the square root of the absolute value of different cross terms for the same systems shown in Fig.~\ref{fig:spin_dominance_condensed}.
 For modes with $m \neq m'$, the corresponding cross terms are generally strongly suppressed relative to the diagonal contributions, as the modes are out of phase.
-By contrast, for the $(h_{22}|h_{32})$ cross term, where $m = m'$, the modes are in phase and no such suppression occurs relative to the diagonal $\rho_{32}$ term.
-Indeed, we find that the $(h_{22}|h_{32})$ cross term is often larger than its diagonal counterpart, underscoring the importance of cross terms in the computation of the total SNR.
+By contrast, for the $(h_{22}|h_{32})$ cross term, where $m = m'$, the modes are largely in phase through the inspiral, resulting in a $(h_{22}|h_{32})$ cross term that is often larger than its diagonal counterpart.
+Reference~\cite{Mills:2020thr} also examines the impact of cross-terms in the signal, quantifying effects in terms of the overlap.
+Given the similar frequency evolution between $m=m'$ modes in the inspiral and between $\ell=\ell'$ modes in the ringdown, one generally has larger overlaps between the $(2,2)$ and $(3,2)$ (inspiral contribution) or between the $(2,2)$ and $(2,1)$ (ringdown contribution).
+Neglecting these modes in parameter recovery consequently results in misattribution of power in the $(2,2)$ mode, potentially causing biases in the parameters that are largely determined by the quadrupole.
+In contrast, the approximate ``orthogonality'' of (smaller overlap with) the $(3,3)$ and $(4,4)$ modes is such that neglecting these modes is more likely to affect information in the signal that is not dominated by observation of the quadrupole.